 Valorization of fibres from nettle grown on marginal lands in an agro-forestry cropping system

 An industrial sector that consumes high and increasing amounts of plant fibres is the production of biocomposites, which currently make significant use of flax, hemp and other, mainly imported raw materials.
 To fully exploit the nettle fibre resource, a good understanding of their behaviour and mechanical properties as well as control of their durability is required under controlled environmental conditions.
 Despite a promising potential for applications, the establishment of nettle cultivation and use at scale remains a challenge and the limited availability of such fibres does not encourage industrial uses.
 NETFIB addresses this negative feedback loop.
 NETFIB will promote the development of a site-specific phytomanagement strategy while proposing an innovative production of crop fibre resources, representing a complementary resource of interest for the European needs and economy.
-The main outputs of NETFIB will largely contribute to provide pioneer territorialized-pan European data on new plant production opportunities on marginalized lands.

 Combining the skills of academic and industrial partners will be the basis to integrate the technical and economic aspects of the development of this sector throughout the value chain.
 The consortium will be organized around 4 technical WPs in addition to the coordination and dissemination WPs.
 These WPs are closely interlinked.
 WP1 focuses on nettle production as a part of existing agro-forestry process on marginal land.
 WP2 focuses on the improvement of nettle production to generate recommendations for optimizing nettle crop performance within agroforestry context.
 WP3 explores the functional use of nettle fibres in a key industry sector, and WP4 explores the overall sustainability of this combined system for the better management of marginal lands.